Related

 Publicly-owned power generation

-Although the majority of electric power infrastructure is privatized, their are still 26 prefectures and 3 cities (Yokohama, Kitakyushu and Kumamoto) where part of the production, transport and distribution infrastructure of electricity is managed by public utilities.
-This concerns primarily infrastructure such as dams, wind parks and solar parks.
-In the WTO GPA, Japan excludes procurement related to the production, transport or distribution of electricity by sub-central government entities (See Annex 2, Note 5).
-The EPA however opens procurement related to these for European companies, with thresholds applicable to sub-central government entities.
-As of February 2018, it concerns the following entities (Links are to departments in charge (in Japanese only):
+Although most electric power infrastructure in Japan has been privatised, 26 prefectures and three cities (Yokohama, Kitakyushu and Kumamoto) still manage part of their electricity production, transmission and distribution infrastructure – primarily assets such as dams, wind farms and solar parks – through public utilities.
+The WTO GPA excludes procurement relating to electricity production, transmission or distribution by sub-central government entities (see Annex 2, Note 5).
+The EPA, however, opens up procurement in this area to European companies, subject to the thresholds applicable to sub-central government entities.

 Hokkaido